 Every employer under the National Pensions Act 2008, (Act 766), is required to pay eighteen and half percent (18.5%) of the basic salary of every employee to a mandatory Social Security scheme on or before the 14th day of the month following the month in which the deductions are made.
 The eighteen and half percent (18.5%) is made up of thirteen percent (13%) from the employer and five and half percent (5.5%) from the employee.
 These contributions are further divided into payment to Social Security and National Insurance Scheme (SSNIT) – “Tier 1” Scheme and the “Tier 2” Scheme.
 The thirteen and half percent (13.5%) of the contributions is remitted to SSNIT, which ultimately retains eleven percent (11%) and remits two and half (2.5%) to the National Health Insurance Authority as National Health Insurance Levy.
 The remaining five percent (5%) is remitted to the Tier 2 which is privately managed by a Fund Manager.

-Additionally, the law makes provision for a further voluntary contribution by either the employer or the employee alone or both up to a maximum of sixteen and half percent (16.5%) of the basic salary of a “Tier 3” scheme.
+Additionally, the law makes provision for a further voluntary contribution by either the employer or the employee alone or both up to a maximum of sixteen and half percent (16.5%) of the basic salary of the employee to a “Tier 3” Scheme.
 The total of all these contributions (35% of the employees’ base pay – both the mandatory and voluntary contributions) are allowed for tax deduction purposes in the hands of both the employees and employers.